PJUllrich/ConsenSys-Academy-Final-Project/README.md

 1. Clone the project with `git clone https://github.com/PJUllrich/ConsenSys-Academy-Final-Project.git`
 1. `cd` into the `PhotoRights` folder with `cd ConsenSys-Academy-Final-Project/PhotoRights`
 1. Install the Angular dependencies with `npm install`
+1. Make sure that Angular is installed with `npm install -g @angular/cli`
 1. You're all set!

 ## Testing the User Interface